 In the above example, 9 networks have been assigned with 4 tags; Tag D is present across all networks, whereas tags A, B and C are only present on 3 networks each.
 In this fashion, batches of networks can be created and searched for based on region, district, network authority, brand, or any other preferred tree structure.

 The status and health of every Meraki device is reported via the devices tab on the Organization Overview page.
 Using the search capabilities, an administrator is able to filter on a specific model, status, and description.
-In this view there are multiple columns also available to provide rich information about usage and status.
-Below is a example search that shows all of the offline MR34s and MR32s within the Meraki Corporate Organization.
+In this view there are multiple columns which are also available to provide rich information about usage and status.
+Below is an example search that shows all of the offline MR34s and MR32s within the Meraki Corporate Organization.

 The Meraki Cloud may be polled to monitor all devices within a Dashboard Organization.
 SNMP Polling can be enabled on the Organization > Settings page.
 Detailed configuration instructions and a full list of the parameters are available the SNMP Overview and Configuration article.
 Finally, the MIB file with a list of available parameters is available for download on the Organization Settings page.